Sdaas/workstation/README.md

 		AWSSecretKey= ....

 * Uncomment all the lines from .bash_profile
 * Run ec2-describe-regions to see if everything works

 AWS Keys on local Machine
 --------------------------

-In this case, the AWSKeys are stored on the host machine, and the path is mounted when the VM launches
+In general, it is not a good idea to keep your AWS keys on the VM.
+A better way is to store them on the host machine, and mount the path containing the keys to the vm.

 * Edit Vagrantfile - mount the folder containing the awskeys

 		config.vm.synced_folder "/path/to/folder/with/keys", "/home/vagrant/awskeys"

+* Make sure that your .bash_profile is pointing to the right folder

 Cookbooks